curl/curl/docs/cmdline-opts/form.md

 # `--form`

-For HTTP protocol family, this lets curl emulate a filled-in form in which a user has pressed the submit button.
-This causes curl to POST data using the Content-Type multipart/form-data according to RFC 2388.
+For the HTTP protocol family, emulate a filled-in form in which a user has pressed the submit button.
+This makes curl POST data using the Content-Type multipart/form-data according to RFC 2388.

-For SMTP and IMAP protocols, this is the means to compose a multipart mail message to transmit.
+For SMTP and IMAP protocols, this composes a multipart mail message to transmit.

 This enables uploading of binary files etc. To force the 'content' part to be a file, prefix the filename with an @ sign.
 To just get the content part from